-Approval of the advisory (non-binding) vote to approve the compensation paid to the Company's named executive officers requires that the number of votes cast in favor of the proposal to exceed the number of votes cast in opposition to the proposal.
+Approval of Proposal 3, the advisory (non-binding) vote to approve the compensation paid to the Company's named executive officers, requires that the number of votes cast for the proposal to exceed the number of votes cast against the proposal.
 The results of this vote are not binding on the Board.
 For the advisory (non-binding) vote to approve the compensation paid to the Company's named executive officers, abstentions from voting and broker non-votes, if any, will be disregarded and have no effect on the outcome of the vote.